haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-14-Adapter Pattern.md

 ### Motivation

-Remember our ducks mentioned in strategy pattern?
+Remember our ducks mentioned in Strategy Pattern?
 Duck has **Fly** and **Quack** behaviors.
 Here is a subclass of Duck, the MallardDuck.
 ```c#
 public interface Duck
 {